Gigaspaces/xap-docs/site/content/xap/12.3/admin/gigaspaces-browser-statistics-view.markdown

 ---

+The Statistics view provides information on operation statistics in the Space, such as read, write, take, etc. If you have a system with MemoryXtend, you can also see statistics for the off-heap driver and the disk storage (RocksDB) driver.

+# Operations Statistics

-The Statistics view provides graphical representation of space operations performed and average throughput.
+The Operations tab provides a graphical representation of Space operations performed and average throughput.

 {{% align center %}}
 ![GMC_space_statistics_7.1.jpg](/attachment_files/GMC_space_statistics_7.1.jpg)
 {{% /align %}}

-# Operations Statistics Status
+## Operations Statistics Status Area

-The **Operations Statistics Status** area displays the total number of operations performed in the space.
-The **Legend** on the right side, apart from color indication, provides a check box for every operation, allowing you to remove it from the graph.
+The graph in the upper area of the tab displays the total number of operations performed in the Space.
+The legend on the right side shows the color that represents each operation in the graph.
+You can select and clear the check boxes as necessary to show or hide data for the different operations in the graph.

-# TP Statistics History
+## Throughput Statistics History Area

-The bottom left side graph is displayed depending on the selected option:
+The graph in the lower area of the tab display the following information, depending on the selected option:

-- **TP \[Operations/Sec\] History** -- displays throughput performance (operations per second).
+- **Display TP (Operations/Sec) History** -- displays the current throughput performance (operations per second).
-- **Total Operations Count History** -- displays the space operations' history.
-The graph represents the number of operations performed since you began working with the space.
+- **Display Total Operations Count History** -- displays the history of the Space operations, namely the number of operations performed since you began working with the Space.

 Additional options:
 - **Clear** button -- clears the graph.
 - The **Graph Scaling** area in the bottom right provides a check box for every operation, allowing you to remove it from the graph.